sandstormports/gitlabhq/doc/workflow/lfs/manage_large_binaries_with_git_lfs.md

 ```

 If the status `error 501` is shown, it is because:

+* Git LFS is not enabled in project settings.
+Check your project settings and
+  enable Git LFS.

 * Git LFS support is not enabled on the GitLab server.
 Check with your GitLab
   administrator why Git LFS is not enabled on the server.
 See